 Way back when suitcases didn’t cost extra to bring on a plane, there weren’t as low of weight limits, and each passenger could bring their own bag.
 With high surcharges and low weight allowances for carry-on and checked bags, it can be stressful trying to figure out the best method for packing.

 Many people don’t realize that modern-day packing has changed the travel game.
 Whole systems are available for packing – most specifically packing cubes and their associated baggage.
 Packing cubes will drastically reduce the amount of time it takes to pack and sort through clothes, and will maximize the amount of items you can bring and space that’s available.

 Using packing cubes along with a packable duffle is ideal for multi-person travel.
 Each individual gets a packing cube or two of their own, keeping clothes separate from one another.
-Small, sealable zip bags are also great for separating wet or messy items that could possibly soil or ruin your clothes.
+Small, sealable zip bags came from the packing set are also great for separating wet or messy items that could possibly soil or ruin your clothes.
 Another sensible option is to pack each day in it’s own packing cube.
 Take the guesswork out of which outfit you’ll be wearing when, or if clothes are clean or dirty.
 Be sure to purchase a bag that works with the packing cube system as well.

 When traveling with your family, the best option is to purchase an entire packing system to bring along.
 In addition to packing cubes, a toiletry bag, or multiple toiletry bags are essential.
 Instead of packing toothpaste and shampoo for the whole family in each suitcase, same money by bringing along a whole bottle or tube packed in the toiletry bag.